DaleMargel/Web-Survey/Approaches.md

 This approach works best for ... legacy sites that wish to remain legacy, or perhaps cheaper web hosting?
 That is, although I have worked on many of these types of sites, I never liked this approach.
 Better options now exist: [SSR](https://blog.logrocket.com/why-you-should-render-react-on-the-server-side-a50507163b79/) for instance.

 ---
+## Mean Stack (and variants)
+Mean means MongoDB + Express + Angular + Node.js.
+There are many variations on this.
+Most of these have cute acronyms.
+The main feature of these stacks is that they do not require the page generation to be done on the server.

+IMHO I consider the MEAN stack obsolete and limiting.
+There are a huge number of ways to construct a server; MEAN is just one of them.
+Much of this document explores other (and often better) possibilities.

+---
 ## 💗Web Application
 This is a web page that can be served by any of the means mentioned above.
 Once in play, the web page responds to the user actions directly and updates itself as needed.
 It can connect to a back end server to request data and dynamically update as the data changes.